In Depth: Pension scheme funding - an analysis of completed valuations

 Our key findings this year are:

-- A long-term funding target was used in addition to a technical provisions target by 67% of schemes, and 74% of those schemes had a journey plan to achieve the target by the time the scheme is significantly mature
+- A long-term funding target was used in addition to a technical provisions target by 67% of schemes, and 77% of those schemes had a journey plan to achieve the target by the time the scheme is significantly mature;

-- 71% of schemes took an integrated approach to risk management that included consideration of downside scenarios and contingency planning
+- 78% of schemes took an integrated approach to risk management that included consideration of downside scenarios and contingency planning;

-- 86% of schemes used a third party/specialist assessment of the employer covenant
+- 81% of schemes used a third party/specialist assessment of the employer covenant;

-- 85% of schemes hedged at least 70% of their interest rate risk; the same percentage hedged at least 70% of their inflation risk
+- 74% of schemes hedged at least 70% of their interest rate risk, and the same percentage hedged at least 70% of their inflation risk;

-- Average discount rates in excess of gilt yields were lower than those used last year and those of three years ago – gilt yields had also reduced significantly over the three-year period
+- Average discount rates in excess of gilt yields were similar to those used last year and those of three years ago – although gilt yields had reduced, significantly, over both periods;

-- A significant number of schemes are carrying out data cleaning exercises prior to the valuation
+- 53% of schemes either carried out a data cleaning exercise prior to the valuation or planned to carry out a data cleaning exercise;

-- The average technical provisions funding level and the proportion of schemes in surplus were both higher than for any previous year since the start of the funding regime
+- The average technical provisions funding level and the proportion of schemes in surplus were both higher than for any previous year since the start of the current funding regime in 2005, although there were significant differences for schemes with valuation dates before and after the onset of the Covid-19 pandemic;

-- For schemes in deficit, the average recovery period, of 4.5 years, was 2.2 years shorter than three years ago, when many schemes’ previous valuations were undertaken - this is a bigger reduction than might have been expected
+- For schemes in deficit, the average recovery period, of 5.1 years, was 0.7 years shorter than three years ago, when many schemes’ previous valuations were undertaken - this is a smaller reduction than might have been expected, reflecting the financial impact of the onset of the Covid-19 pandemic;

-- An increased proportion of valuations (almost two-thirds) allowed for an element of additional return in excess of the discount rate in the recovery plan, and the average allowance increased
+- An element of additional return in excess of the discount rate was allowed for in 59% of recovery plans;

-- Since the dates of these valuations, average funding levels improved and then dipped significantly, following the outbreak of COVID-19, before partially recovering
+- Since the dates of these valuations, average funding levels improved significantly, particularly since March 2020; and

 - The funding landscape – the long-term funding target and use of integrated risk management